Beastrock/6_password_strength/README.md

 Also you can change the blacklist.
 To do this: change the url to new txt file in function `get_password_strength`:
 *line 21*: `base = upload_pass_base('https://yoururl.txt')`
+##safety
+Before the statistics of password properies will be printed on the screen, script clears your password from console.